bcnmy/docs/docs/modules/Social Login/particleAuth.md

 Now you can create a smart account with Biconomy and begin making transactions

 :::info
-Make sure to authorze the NFT contract in your Biconomy Dashboard and retrieve the neccasary dapp API key.
+Make sure to authorize the NFT contract in your Biconomy Dashboard and retrieve the neccasary dapp API key.
 The NFT contract in this guide is deployed [here](https://goerli.etherscan.io/address/0xdd526eba63ef200ed95f0f0fb8993fe3e20a23d0)
 :::

 ```javascript